Pricing FAQ

 Why is display currency different from source currency?

 Source currency is the stored provider price basis.
 Display currency is only the viewing layer.
-If FX conversion is unavailable, the calculator falls back to the source currency instead of hiding the row.
+If FX conversion is unavailable, the calculator falls back to the source currency instead of hiding the row or implying false precision.

 What is the difference between cached pricing and batch discount?